arielmission-space/PAOS/docs/source/user/abcd/index.rst

 Example
 ^^^^^^^^^^

-Code example to initialize :class:`~paos.paos_abcd.ABCD` to simulate the effect of a prism on a collimated light ray.
+Code example to initialize :class:`~paos.classes.abcd.ABCD` to simulate the effect of a prism on a collimated light ray.
 The prism is :math:`t = 2.0 \ \textrm{mm}` thick and has a refractive index of :math:`n_p = 1.5`.
 The prism angles
 :math:`\theta_i` are selected in accordance with the ray propagation in :numref:`prismtache`.

 .. jupyter-execute::

         import numpy as np
-        from paos.paos_abcd import ABCD
+        from paos.classes.abcd import ABCD

         thickness = 2.0e-3  # m
         n = 1.5